nadhgunturu/Colour-Detection-using-Pandas-OpenCV/README.md

 Run Python File:
 The beginner Python project is now complete, you can run the Python file from the command prompt.
 Make sure to give an image path using ‘-i’ argument.
-If the image is in another directory, then you need to give full path of the image:python color_detection.py -i <add your image path here>
+If the image is in another directory, then you need to give full path of the image:python color_detection.py -i imagename.jpg